Encroachment: FUTO VC threatens to pull down illegal buildings

 George Onyejiuwa, Owerri

+He warned that, “all those patronising land speculators and buying FUTO land and building will lose their money as the buildings will be demolished.

-“Some of the indigenes of our host communities are making money by appropriating our land and selling same for pecuniary interest and if we want to develop new hostels, we cannot do so because some of them have built houses quite close to our hostels.
+“Some indigenes of our host communities are making money by appropriating our land and selling same for pecuniary interest; and if we want to develop new hostels, we cannot do so because some of them have built houses quite close to our hostels.

 “How can somebody come here to develop a water factory?
-We cannot allow this and we are appealing to the media to help us to tell the world of this.
+We cannot allow this and we are appealing to the media to help us tell the world about this.
 Some will even go to forge papers to confuse the people to buy our land.

 “The university duly acquired the land in compliance with laid down procedures, including the full payment of all settlements to the host communities.
-But the recent encroachment on the university land is so overwhelming that you can call it an invasion”.
+But, the recent encroachment on the university’s land is so overwhelming that you can call it an invasion.”

 He, therefore, appealed to the Federal Government to come to the rescue of the institution by helping to stop the invasion of the institution’s land.